sidkshatriya/rd/README.md

 Contributions to the Record and Debug Tool (`rd`) are welcome and encouraged!

-By contributing to `rd` you agree to license your contributions under the MIT license without any additional terms or conditions.
+By contributing to `rd` you agree to license your contributions under the [MIT License](CONTRIBUTING.md#mit-license-text) without any additional terms or conditions.

+For more details see [CONTRIBUTING.md](CONTRIBUTING.md)

 ## Building